Ottawa's most prolific speed camera nets 10,000 violations in under 3 months | CBC News

 "I think that this road has had a reputation in the past of people driving pretty quickly," he said.
 "It's a busy stretch of road.
 Barrhaven's growing like crazy."

-But he's also heard a persuasive theory from a parishioner, who didn't think the signs alerting drivers to the camera are prominent enough.
+He's also heard a persuasive theory from a parishioner who didn't think the signs alerting drivers to the camera are prominent enough.

 "It's meagre.
 If it was bigger, a better warning for for drivers, people would actually slow down and then everybody wins," said Linnen.
 "The kids actually are safer, and that's the main thing."